rusty-ferris-club/build-it-for-me-please/README.md

 Examples:

-* A command line to export CSV data from Notion and push it to Google Sheets.
-I volunteer at a shelter and this is how we can export our financials, but we have no one technical to work with.
+* ״A command line to export CSV data from Notion and push it to Google Sheets.
+I volunteer at a shelter and this is how we can export our financials, but we have no one technical to work with.״
-* I'm trying my first contribution to `<somthing open source project>`, but having a hard time figuring out what to do. `..some more background information..`.
-Can we tag team on this?
+* ״I'm trying my first contribution to `<somthing open source project>`, but having a hard time figuring out what to do. `..some more background information..`.
+Can we tag team on this?״